Brahmi script: Descendants

 1800 years separate these two inscriptions: Brahmi script of the 3rd century BCE (Edict of Ashoka), and its derivative, 16th century CE Devanagari script (1524 CE), on the Delhi-Topra pillar.

 Over the course of a millennium, Brahmi developed into numerous regional scripts.
 Over time, these regional scripts became associated with the local languages.
-A Northern Brahmi gave rise to the Gupta script during the Gupta Empire, sometimes also called "Late Brahmi" (used during the 5th century), which in turn diversified into a number of cursives during the Middle Ages, including the Siddhaṃ script (6th century) and Śāradā script (9th century).
+Northern Brahmi gave rise to the Gupta script during the Gupta Empire, sometimes also called "Late Brahmi" (used during the 5th century), which in turn diversified into a number of cursives during the Middle Ages, including the Siddhaṃ script (6th century) and Śāradā script (9th century).

 Southern Brahmi gave rise to the Grantha alphabet (6th century), the Vatteluttu alphabet (8th century), and due to the contact of Hinduism with Southeast Asia during the early centuries CE, also gave rise to the Baybayin in the Philippines, the Javanese script in Indonesia, the Khmer alphabet in Cambodia, and the Old Mon script in Burma.

 Also in the Brahmic family of scripts are several Central Asian scripts such as Tibetan, Tocharian (also called slanting Brahmi), and the one used to write the Saka language.

 The Brahmi script also evolved into the Nagari script, which in turn evolved into Devanagari and Nandinagari.
 Both were used to write Sanskrit, until the latter was merged into the former.
 The resulting script is widely adopted across India to write Sanskrit, Marathi, Hindi and its dialects, and Konkani.

 The arrangement of Brahmi was adopted as the modern order of Japanese kana, though the letters themselves are unrelated.